Free Weights vs. Weight Machines - Sears

 - Higher cost - Weight machines are often significantly more expensive than free weights.

-- Controlled motion - Since you're being guided through motions, you don't get the added benefit of working additional muscle groups.
+- Controlled motion - Since you're being guided through motions, you need several configurations to work all muscle groups.

 Shop all weight machines & power towers